University Graduate Fellowships

 Each fellow is personally responsible for individual taxes related to this award.
 Additional information regarding tax issues related to awards can be found at tax considerations.
 Specific questions should be directed to a tax advisor or contact the ASU Financial Aid and Scholarship Services.

 An "overaward" is when a student’s need-based awards exceed his/her financial need, or the total of the awards exceeds the cost of attendance.
 If a student has been overawarded, federal regulations require ASU to adjust his/her awards which may result in a reduction in awards or a bill.
-Need-based aid include grants, scholarships, Federal Work-Study, Federal Perkins Loans, and outside resources (i.e. faculty/staff tuition benefits, scholarships, stipends, etc.).
-Non-need based aid includes unsubsidized Federal Stafford Loans, Federal Graduate PLUS Loans and Private Education Loans.
+Need-based aid includes grants, scholarships, Federal Work-Study, Federal Perkins Loans, and outside resources (i.e. faculty/staff tuition benefits, scholarships, stipends, etc.).
+Non-need-based aid includes unsubsidized Federal Stafford Loans, Federal Graduate PLUS Loans and Private Education Loans.
 Questions regarding overawards should be directed to the ASU Financial Aid and Scholarship Services.